-Whether or not knowledge of HPH's pricing would give ENH sufficient information to determine market prices for Evanston's services, the fact that HPH was charging more for most services than Evanston-a far more comprehensive and advanced institution than HPH (RFF538-559; see also IDF784-86)-certainly showed Evanston that it was undermarket.
+Whether or not knowledge of HPH's pricing would give ENH sufficient information to determine market prices for Evanston's services, the fact that HPH was charging more for most services than Evanston-a far more comprehensive and advanced institution than HPH (RFF538-559; see also IDF784-86)-certainly showed Evanston that it was undermarket.9

 Third, the ALJ's assertion that newly acquired information cannot explain the price increases at HPH is similarly unfounded.
 ID171-72.
 Price increases at HPH do not negate the fact that Evanston realized, coincident with the merger, that its own prices were below-market.
 Moreover, the evidence showed that HPH's prices increased for several benign reasons.
 First, after the merger, HPH was no longer a small community hospital; it improved quality through its adoption of practices typical of academic hospitals and its integration with ENH.
 Second, given the benefits of integration and consistency, ENH reasonably decided after the merger to charge the same prices at all of its hospitals, as it had done before the merger.
-Second, the efficiency gains from the merger came from fully integrating the three facilities, including pricing.
 Third, the quality improvements were concentrated at HPH, thus justifying higher rates.
-Finally, ENH listened to Bain and asked for a 10% premium as a negotiating strategy and,
+Finally, ENH listened to Bain and asked for a 10% premium as a negotiating strategy and, through the idiosyncrasies of bargaining, it sometimes received its asking price.
+None of these factors indicate that ENH gained market power as a result of the merger.